ddnexus/pagy/docs/api/keyset_cached.md

 Add UI support to the [Pagy::Keyset](keyset.md) like `pagy_*nav` helpers and numeric pages.

+## Overview

 This subclass provides an interface layer for the UI.
-It maps `cursors` to page `numbers`, allowing the backend to work with the faster keyset technique and the frontend with the usual numeric based UI helpers, such as the `pagy_*navs`, `prev` and `next` buttons, etc.
+It caches the `cutoffs` and maps them to page `numbers`, allowing the backend to work with the faster keyset technique and the frontend with the usual numeric based UI helpers, such as the `pagy_*navs`, `prev` and `next` buttons, etc.